 In 2025 you can cut your tax bill—dollar for dollar—by upgrading your home’s efficiency.
-This guide shows exactly what qualifies, the caps that apply, and how to claim it fast.
+This guide to energy efficient home improvement credits explains exactly what qualifies, the caps that apply, and how to claim it fast.
 We cover insulation, windows/doors, and high-value heat pumps, plus when DIY counts (materials only; your labor doesn’t).
 You’ll get plain-English numbers, a simple claiming checklist, and common mistakes to avoid so you don’t leave money on the table.

 Key Takeaways